Doc Audit & Project Scoping Playbook for Freelance Tech Writers

 - Accessibility: Do images have alt text?
 Are code blocks selectable and copyable?

-- CI/Testing: Are snippets tested or validated in CI?
-Is there an OpenAPI/Swagger spec?
+- CI/Testing: Are snippets tested or validated in Continuous Integration (CI)?
+Is there an OpenAPI/Swagger specification?

 Scope: Audit & Docs Rewrite